QuantEcon/lecture-source-py/source/rst/arellano.rst

 Results
 ===============

-Let's start by trying to replicate the results obtained in :cite:`arellano2008default`
+Let's start by trying to replicate the results obtained in :cite:`arellano2008default`.

-In what follows, all results are computed using Arellano's parameter values
+In what follows, all results are computed using Arellano's parameter values.

 The values can be seen in the ``__init__`` method of the ``Arellano_Economy`` shown above

 * For example, ``r=0.017`` matches the average quarterly rate on a 5 year US treasury over the period 1983--2001

-Details on how to compute the figures are reported as solutions to the exercises
+Details on how to compute the figures are reported as solutions to the exercises.

 The first figure shows the bond price schedule and replicates Figure 3 of Arellano, where :math:`y_L` and :math:`Y_H` are particular below average and above average values of output :math:`y`